MiguelBusta/compilers/README.md

 #### Maximum Value

 `np.max()` is another function from the NumPy library, specifically used to calculate the maximum value of a list or array of numbers.
-In this case, np.max is added to the symbol_table in your code:
+In this case, np.max is added to the symbol_table in the code:

 This means that it can be invoked from the expressions being parsed by the parser.